X8X-XZDX/VALVE-3RD-TURN/README.md

 While Valve has a large, large market in PC gaming, there is a problem.

-A new game is released, instantly has high rank botting, making anything other than pub stomps impossible for good players.
-At times, solely Pro Players.
+A new game is released, instantly has high rank botting, ruining the game for high ELO players and breaking the ranking system in the process.

 Recently, a Public Display of a cheat engine was used to invade a Tournament Match of Apex Legends, a game famously known for being based on the source engine.